 You’ll want to transfer all your translation memories, autosuggest dictionaries and termbases.
 Hopefully you know where you save all these resources, so they’ll be easy to find and copy onto your pendrive.

-To move the custom dictionary (where you add words to the spell checker), make sure you know which dictionary you’re using by going to File (or Tools in Studio 2011) > Options > Editor > Spelling.
+Custom dictionary: To move the custom dictionary (where you add words to the spell checker), make sure you know which dictionary you’re using by going to File > Options > Editor > Spelling.

 - If you use the Hunspell Spell Checker, copy your custom dictionary from C :\Users\[Username]\App Data\Roaming\SDL\SpellChecker\CUSTOM.dic and transfer it to the same path in your new machine.